Braver strategies.

 We support efforts that advance long-term, structural change and meet immediate needs that enable the women, girls, and LGBTQI people most affected by injustice to be leaders, strategists, and agents of change.
 We do not fund organizations that provide direct services without a vision for transformation.

-Our grantmaking seeks to build power and common cause among women, girls, and LGBTQI people and promote gender and racial justice.
+Our grantmaking seeks to build power and common cause among women, girls, and LGBTQI people and support gender and racial justice.
 The decisions we make are guided by the leadership, values, strategies, and approaches within movements rather than a narrow understanding of single issues or quantifiable impact.
 We believe that solutions must be as sophisticated as the complex challenges they seek to address, and that deep and enduring transformation takes time.

 What is a typical grant?

 We prioritize multi-year, general operating support and avoid restrictions because organizations are able to work more strategically when they have the flexibility to recover from setbacks, seize opportunities, or shift tactics as needed.
 We avoid grant requirements that are needlessly complex or can exclude groups that are led by the women, girls, and LGBTQI people most affected by injustice.
-Our grants are made for up to three years and range in size from $50,000-$500,000 per year.

 In addition to grants, we provide our partners with an array of grantee-driven accompaniment that fosters organizational and movement strengthening to complement general operating grants.
 We place particular emphasis on accompaniment for strategic communications and holistic safety and collective care.